 I also want to expand the team of coaches, train them in the Twenty by Ten “approach”, to ensure a continuous quality of teaching to meet the growing demand for internships.
 Padel Experience.

-Recently, I got involved at the federal level, in the development of the content creation of the future teaching diploma of padel, as well as in the training of trainers which will come into effect next year.
+Recently, I have been involved at the federal level, in the development of the creation of the contents of the future padel teaching diploma, as well as in the training of trainers which will come into force next year.

 Take advantage of a reduction of 5% with the promo code: padelmag

-Please note that summer internships PADEL EXPERIENCE at the All In Padel Sports will take place on covered grounds and with training schedules designed to prevent hot summer.
+Please note that the PADEL EXPERIENCE summer courses at the All In Padel Sports will take place on covered grounds and with training schedules designed to prevent hot summer.

 Franck Binisti